A Sales Projection for your Business Plan

 A sales projection of your product or service is the starting point and the key to preparing financial projections, so it is important to use a realistic estimate.

-To carry out a sales projection, you need to find an estimate of your total annual sales for the first year (don’t worry about the monthly split or if your starting part way through a year we will deal with that later), simply get your best estimate for the total annual sales for year one.
+To carry out a sales projection, you need to find an estimate of your total annual sales for the first year (don’t worry about the monthly split or if you are starting part way through a year we will deal with that later), simply get your best estimate for the total annual sales for year one.

 Most businesses have different types of sales e.g. product lines, departments, customer groups etc. so you’ll eventually need an estimate for each main type for your sales projection.
 We would suggest no more than seven types and perhaps a final one for sundry sales.
 If you can’t breakdown into types at this stage of your sales projection then work with the total sales figure.